PMS, Cramps, and Irregular Periods

 - taking ibuprofen (Advil, Motrin, or store brand) or naproxen (Aleve or store brand); this works best if the medicine is started at the first sign of cramps

-- severe cramps keep your daughter home from school or doing her usual activities
+- severe cramps keep your daughter home from school or she can't do her usual activities

-- the cramps that do not get better with ibuprofen or naproxen
+- the cramps do not get better with ibuprofen or naproxen

 What Are Irregular Periods?